openandclose/tosixinch/docs/commandline.rst

     use input paths as is (no url transformation, and only for local files)

+.. option:: --force-download

+    force --download or --parts-download even if the file already exists

 .. option:: --textwidth TEXTWIDTH

     width (character numbers) for rendering non-prose text